excellencyjumo/Videotranscriber/README.md

 ## Usage

+To use this API effectively, follow these steps:

 1. Start the server.
-2. Use appropriate HTTP client (e.g., Postman or cURL) to interact with the API endpoints.
+2. Use Postman or any apk you prefer to interact with the API endpoints.

 ## Dependencies

+This API relies on the following technologies and libraries:

-- Express.js: Web application framework.
+- **Express.js**: A web application framework.
-- Multer: Middleware for handling file uploads.
+- **Multer**: Middleware for handling the file uploads.
-- Supabase: Database service for storing video metadata and transcriptions.
+- **Supabase**: A database service for storing video metadata and transcriptions.
-- Deepgram: A service or library for video transcription (not provided in this code).
+- **Deepgram**: A service or library for video transcription (not included in this code).

 ## Configuration

-Before running the API, make sure to configure your Supabase database credentials and the transcription service.
-You may need to set environment variables or provide configuration details as needed.
+Before running the API, you must configure your Supabase database credentials and the transcription service.
+Ensure you've set up the necessary environment variables and provided any required configuration details.

 ## Error Handling

-The API provides error responses with detailed error messages for various scenarios.
-Be sure to handle these errors in your client applications.
+This API provides comprehensive error responses, complete with detailed error messages for various scenarios.